 If you think of the most important factor in user experience (from the development point of view) it will be rendering.
 The faster the rendering, the better the feeling of an app is.

-Simple user may not feel the big difference between milliseconds.
-For the developer it means quite a lot, as he has to deal with much more rendering “behind the scenes”.
+Simple users may not feel the big difference between milliseconds.
+For the developer, it means quite a lot, as he has to deal with much more rendering “behind the scenes”.

 React became already popular thanks to Virtual DOM – it scans and detects only the changes in the DOM, without a need to build the entire DOM structure from the scratch.

 However, when you want to render any update, you cannot interrupt it.
-You have to wait with new updates until the previous rendering is finished.
+You have to wait for new updates until the previous rendering is finished.

 Well, not anymore.

 In Concurrent Mode, rendering is interruptible.